my-devices/sdk/README.md

 ```

 It will make the necessary invocations of
-the configure script and GNU make to build WebTunnelAgent and
+the configure script and GNU make to build `WebTunnelAgent` and
-WebTunnelClient, along with the required libraries.
+the client command-line tools, along with the required libraries.
 With this
-build, the required POCO libraries (Foundation, Net, Util, WebTunnel,
+build, the required POCO libraries (`Foundation`, `Net`, `Util`, `WebTunnel`,
-Crypto and NetSSL_OpenSSL) will be linked statically into the final
+`Crypto` and `NetSSL_OpenSSL`) will be linked statically into the final
 applications.
 If you don't want this, because you want to use other
 parts of POCO in your project and link the shared libraries, you'll
 have to run the necessary commands manually.
 You'll also have to